dylan12manley/portfolio/README.md

 ## Description

-_This is a website for my personal portfolio_
+_This is my web design portfolio.
+Contains links to my most recent git repos, as of October 18th 2019.
+Also contains a list of my skills and background bio info._

 ## Setup/Installation Requirements